-What makes HDTV Disposal DifficultWhile there are a few things to do with a broken HDTV, darkening the curb certainly isn’t one of them.
+What makes HDTV Disposal DifficultWhile there are a few things to do with a broken HDTV, putting them on the curb in Tampa certainly isn’t one of them.
 It’s ugly and won’t serve any purpose if exposed to the weather elements too long.
 But you simply can’t help wonder why it’s not hauled away with all your other trash.
 In a word, it’s toxic.
 There are many hazards materials inside.

 Low commodities prices around the world are making life difficult for electronics recyclers, especially those struggling to get rid of toxic materials from obsolete television sets.
 The result: Old TVs being dumped in the trash or on the side of the road and e-recycling companies improperly disposing of them, including a company caught last year burying old TVs and other electronics devices in a 10-foot-deep hole in a field.
 And that is bad news for the environment. —NBC News.comBecause of the many hazardous materials inside, there’s just no way the local trash collection agency will pick it up and haul it away.
 Which means, you’ll have to do something different in order to offload it.
 Of course, that seriously limits what you can and cannot do with old electronics, whether it’s a TV or anything else.